How to remove stains from concrete

 Removing oil stains from concrete

-Concrete oil remover can be harmful to the grass and plants that border the concrete and can also get washed to the ocean in areas that are coastal.
-They can also be toxic to pets and small children if these chemicals get in their mouths.
+Concrete oil remover can harm the grass and plants that border the concrete and get washed into the ocean in coastal areas.
+They can also be toxic to pets and small children if these chemicals accumulate in their mouths.

-If the stain is older then put flannel into a mixture of acetone and amyl acetate.
-Then take the flannel and place it on top of the stain and press the flannel to the stain.
-After this is done you should rinse the floor and the stains should be gone.
+If the stain is older, flannel is put into a mixture of acetone and amyl acetate.
+Then, place the flannel on top of the stain and press it to the stain.
+After this, you should rinse the floor, and the stains should be gone.

 Natural concrete oil stain remover

-There is a new green method for cleaning up even old oil stains that do not harm the environment like other harsh chemicals can and has been found to be totally safe.
+A new green method for cleaning up even old oil stains that do not harm the environment like other harsh chemicals can and is safe.

-Bioremediation is a method that was used to clean up oil spills such as the one that happened in Alaska and more recently, the Gulf of Mexico.
-This is not a chemical, it is actually a bacterium that takes the oil and breaks it down, and turns it into other products like water and safe materials.
+Bioremediation is a method that was used to clean up oil spills, such as the one that happened in Alaska and, more recently, the Gulf of Mexico.
+This is not a chemical; it is a bacterium that takes the oil, breaks it down, and turns it into other products like water and safe materials.

-This process uses a liquid that gets into the porous concrete and works to break down the oil which turns into harmless products that can be washed away easily.
-It is only being sold to consumers recently and is already very popular.
+This process uses a liquid that gets into the porous concrete and works to break down the oil, which turns into harmless products that can be washed away easily.
+It has only recently been sold to consumers and is already very popular.

 Concrete dirt stain removal

-Removing dirt stains is one of the easiest types of stains to clean.
-All you have to do is wet the stain then scrub it down with a weak solution of soap and water and a brush.
-If this doesn’t work then you can use water and hydrochloric acid but be careful because hydrochloric acid is corrosive.
+Removing dirt stains is one of the most accessible types of cleaning.
+All you have to do is wet the stain and scrub it down with a weak soap and water solution and a brush.
+If this doesn’t work, you can use water and hydrochloric acid, but be careful because hydrochloric acid is corrosive.

-Personally, I would avoid using acids if I really don’t have to, but sometimes we just have to pick whatever works.
-A pressure washer can be a useful tool too for some stubborn dirt but using it has to be careful not to go too hard on the surface.
-Some nozzles like turbo can eat the concrete pretty fast.
+I would avoid using acids if I didn’t, but sometimes, we had to pick whatever worked.
+A pressure washer can be a helpful tool for some stubborn dirt, but when using it, one has to be careful not to go too hard on the surface.
+Some nozzles, like turbo, can eat the concrete pretty fast.

-Removing chewing gum from concrete surfaces is not that hard but requires a bit of muscle.
-Start off by freezing the gum with either ice or a freezing agent then scrape away all the gum that you can.
-Then if that doesn’t get everything tries applying carbon disulfide or chloroform to the gum in order to remove it.
+Removing chewing gum from concrete surfaces is easy but requires a bit of muscle.
+Start by freezing the gum with either ice or a freezing agent, then scrape away all the gum you can.
+Then, if that doesn’t get everything, try applying carbon disulfide or chloroform to the gum to remove it.

 Removing rust stains from concrete can be done with help of chemicals